CarolinaMoura/maven/README.md

 ### Split a text into sections

 ```
-/section/:text
+/section/?text
 ```

-Takes in a text (string) and returns a list of SectionDoc, corresponding to a split of "text" into sections.
+Takes in a query text (string) and returns a list of SectionDoc, corresponding to a split of "text" into sections.
 Section order obeys the original text's order.

 # 6.1040 Social Media Frontend Starter Code